Wednesday, 10 February 2016

 − “Luke, tell me something more –I was going to say of you− of the seven, of your life.
 If I have understood correctly, you have been here since November.
 And since then they have been..."

-− "Everything you want to tell me, while you don't have to go."
+− "Everything you want to tell me, as far as you don't have to go."

-He spoke of a fruitful time that for him had been clay.
-And just mentioned, briefly, the ones he called beggars from outside, the fellow travelers who were not of the Torn Hand.
-Many that he was afraid to love because he could see them with a cloud in their minds, with an abrasive river in the throat that would evaporate in more cloudy skies, with the heart in a cemetery.
-It linked them all the elusive gaze of those he named as on the other side, the same indignity in the currency.
+He spoke of a fruitful time that had been clay for him.
+And he just mentioned, briefly, the ones he called beggars from outside, the fellow travelers who were not of the Torn Hand.
+Many that he was afraid to love because he could see them with a cloud in their minds, with an abrasive river in their throats that would evaporate in more cloudy skies, with their heart in a cemetery.
+What linked them all was the elusive gaze of those he named as on the other side, the same indignity in the currency.
 He spoke to me of lonely sheets in "the house" and gregarious charity in the RASH.
-I knew then of that ghost hitherto unknown, because if ever they had named it to me, I had forgotten it.
-He didn't seem to love it much but the street, he told me, is the mother and the whore, and shows its two faces, the bird that seems to shelter its chickens but unexpectedly goes mad and gives them pecks.
+I knew then of that ghost hitherto unknown, because if ever they had named it, I had forgotten it.
+He didn't seem to love it much but the street, he told me, is the mother and the whore, and shows its two faces, the bird that seems to shelter its chickens but unexpectedly goes mad and pecks at them.
 But he also had good moments to tell.
 He had gone with Lucy to places that she mentioned as her previous abodes.
 And so he met Wrathfall Bridge, where the Kilmourne came humming from its agony at Rage Bridge.
 Luke stopped a second there to look at me, as if what he wanted to tell me was going to hurt me, and since then I was never sure I have not betrayed myself.
 Lucy and him making love below the same throbbing cosmos, fouling of stars, the moon as soap, scented of lavender.

-I listened to him with chapped lips, the skin with stretched marks of old sores, blood darkened by heartless toxins.
-A humidity of alcohol had desensitized me and if I never had a night like him of a March wet with moon, is because I sought moisture in bottles filled with dew that was not the one which drank the current shrubs.
-He had cleaned himself with Lucy, his river; I was dirty as the bridge that being crossed promises a bath in the river.
+I listened to him with chapped lips, my skin with stretched marks of old sores, blood darkened by heartless toxins.
+A humidity of alcohol had desensitized me and if I never had a night like him of a March wet with moon, is because I sought moisture in bottles filled with dew that was not the one which the stream shrubs drank.
+He had cleaned himself with Lucy, his river; I was dirty like the bridge that, when being crossed, promises a bath in the river.
 For a few days, at least, I deserved to swim in humidity without poisons.
-It was worth crossing that bridge without darkness and see what lights hesitated on the other shore.
-I hesitated somewhat frightened in its wood, but solid were its buttresses, which allowed me to ford it.
+It wouuld be worth crossing that bridge without darkness and see what lights hesitated on the other shore.
+I doubted somewhat frightened in its wood, but solid were its buttresses, which allowed me to ford it.

 All he talked about was water and I liked swimming and I wanted to get wet.
-And his blood, troubled flow, was lifting stones where to secure me a new heart in my muddy wetlands.
-Which if in three days I had sensed in waning phase, entered the new phase, with hardly a light for its shine, but already influencing my tides.
-I interrupted my thoughts of water and his explanation of being fond of and love: two thugs who look like twins, but which have not come from the same birth.
-Not having completed a sluice gate so that on that channel could flow the blood that was already beginning to create my new heart, which was born in the dark, I spoke the first wave of urgency:
+And his blood, a troubled flow, was lifting stones where to secure me a new heart in my muddy wetlands.
+Which if in three days I had sensed in the waning phase, entered the new phase now, with hardly a light for its shine, but already influencing my tides.
+I interrupted my thoughts of water and his explanation of being fond of and love: two thugs who look like twins, but have not come from the same birth.
+Not having completed a sluice gate so that on that channel the blood that was already beginning to create my new heart could flow, a heart born in the dark, I spoke the first wave of urgency:

-− "I was wondering− In reality I was wondering if I would be not going too far, if it could the unborn child that was in my thoughts have any possibility to live− if our friendship is possible."
+− "I was wondering− In reality I was wondering whether I would be not going too far, whether the unborn child that was in my thoughts had any possibility to live− whether our friendship is possible."

 − "Nike −he said with another smile-.
 For you there seem to be no impossible issues.
 So far you do not know the goddess Urgency, but she is already whispering at your side.
 Tell me if it be possible, our circumstances are very different..."